-Total sales to the distributor Tech Data Corporation, and its global affiliates ("Tech Data"), accounted for 26% and 25% of Autodesk's total net revenue for the three months ended April 30, 2014 and 2013, respectively.
+Total sales to the distributor Tech Data Corporation, and its global affiliates ("Tech Data"), accounted for 26% of Autodesk's total net revenue for both the three and nine months ended October 31, 2014, and 24% and 25% of Autodesk's total net revenue for the three and nine months ended October 31, 2013, respectively.
 The majority of the net revenue from sales to Tech Data relates to Autodesk's Platform Solutions and Emerging Business ("PSEB") segment and is for sales made outside of the United States.
-In addition, Tech Data accounted for 26% and 24% of trade accounts receivable at April 30, 2014 and January 31, 2014, respectively.
+In addition, Tech Data accounted for 22% and 24% of trade accounts receivable at October 31, 2014 and January 31, 2014, respectively.